 Exercising the muscles of your legs helps improve blood circulation by minimizing pooling.
 Walking briskly even for 20 minutes a day decreases your chances significantly.
 Exercising also allows your body to cut down on excess pounds relieving pressure off the veins in your legs.
 Avoid sitting with legs crossed and try elevating your legs whenever you’re seated as this will improve venous return.
 Avoid standing or sitting for too long to improve your circulation.
 Steer clear of tight clothes that cause problems with circulation at the calves and thighs.
 And your high heels are bad, too, for they reduce venous return.

-For natural, ayurvedic treatment of constipation, you can consider this medicine::
+For natural, ayurvedic healing of such health problem, you can consider this ayurvedic product: